- Experiencing the fun and camaraderie amongst pilgrims on this historical route

 - Arriving triumphantly in Santiago to claim our Compostela

-Following your arrival into Santiago de Compostela airport, your guide will pick you up and transfer you to our first hotel (an approx. 2 hour transfer).
+Following your arrival into Santiago de Compostela airport, you’ll be picked up and transferred to your first hotel (an approx. 2 hour transfer).
 Named after the long-gone Puente de Ferro (iron bridge), erected to help pilgrims over the Rio Sil, Ponferrada is home to the impressive 12th century Castillo de los Templarios – a castle that oozes tales of ancient battles from its thick walls and lofty ramparts.

 Before heading out to dinner we have an important task to take care of, to pick up a Pilgrim’s credential or passport.
 This document attests that you are a pilgrim and holds your personal details and a fold-out section for stamps of the places that we will be going through.
 The main city square is a short stroll away from the hotel and is an ideal place to soak up some true Spanish culture.
 This old part of town boasts an array of local eateries and bars where the city’s folk take their Paseo (promenade) in an evening before settling into one of the terraces for some sustenance or refreshment.